The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 The focus is the growing digital online marketplace.
 Fed by these innovations, many experimental, and with greater acceptance by the younger generation the landscape began to take shape.

-In a odd way it was solutions looking for problems.
+In an odd way it was solutions looking for problems.

 First Movers

 The first break-throughs were ride-hailing and new payment platform apps.
 Uber and PayPal come to mind.
-You did not need a business or past experience to get involved.
+You did not need a business or past experience to get involved if want to be a service provider.
 One only needed to go online.

 It offered fuss free enrolment, ease of use and by the next day you were good to go.
 Both for the consumer and the engaging businesses.